chrisnharvey/flysystem-openstack-swift/README.md

 - `swiftSegmentSize`: Size of individual segments or chunks that the large file is split up into.
 Default is 100 MiB.
 Should be below 5 GiB.
 - `swiftSegmentContainer`: Name of the Swift container to store the large object segments to.
 Default is the same container that stores the regular files.

+One can also set the object expiration time via either property:
+- `deleteAfter`: Specifies the number of seconds after which the object is removed.
+Internally, the Object Storage system stores this value in the X-Delete-At metadata item.
+- `deleteAt`: The certain date, in the UNIX Epoch timestamp format, when the object will be removed.

 Example:

 ```php